 The Pre-College Artificial Intelligence program provides high school juniors and seniors with a strong interest in computer science with the opportunity to utilize AI to address problems of probabilistic and numeric nature.
 Students will have the opportunity to work with Carnegie Mellon faculty, staff and researchers who have been leaders in Artificial Intelligence since the field was invented at Carnegie Mellon in the 1950s.

 *A three-week program from June 30 - July 21, 2018

-A limited number of students may qualify to participate in one of our Pre-College Fine Art programs.
-Find your inspiration and determine your level of interest in one of five summer fine arts programs at Carnegie Mellon.
-Explore architecture, art, design, drama, and music and realize your potential to study one of these disciplines at the college level.
+In our Pre-College Fine Art Programs, you can find your inspiration and determine your level of interest in a studio or conservatory-based summer experience at Carnegie Mellon.
+Explore Architecture, Art, Design, Drama, and Music and realize your potential to study one of these disciplines at the college level.

-A limited number of students may qualify to participate in our National High School Game Academy (NHSGA).
-The NHSGA allows dedicated high school students to experience the modern video game development process and, in so doing, learn skills used in those processes.
+The National High School Game Academy (NHSGA) allows dedicated high school students to experience the modern video game development process and, in so doing, learn skills used in those processes.
 NHSGA provides an opportunity for students in all disciplines (art, music, design and programming) to experience the rigorous demands of college-level instruction.
 Students are encouraged to expand their own creative possibilities in a unique blend of left- and right-brain college-level work.